VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 By allowing users to really dig in and extend the functionality of programs by defining new concepts that make sense in their workflow and then letting them reuse those ideas later tools that are made to be general purpose can evolve with the user's needs and experience to become more powerful for exactly how they use it - this is what "power users" of most any program always want.

+I, for one, love the idea of having my own personal language for interacting with the tools I use at the speed of thought.

 ### Languages For Interoperability

-While I've beaten the "universal language" dead horse already (music, math) I do think language can serve as a method of allowing for interoperability so long as you restrict it enough - like programming languages or configuration languages (JSON, YAML, etc) do.
-A good example of this is the [Theme Format](https://github.com/hundredrabbits/Themes) from Hundred Rabbits where a simple SVG is used as a drag & drop color theme system for most of the applications they have developed and a growing list from others.
-This is particularly clever because it means the list of colors for the computer is also an image format that can be displayed in any browser, making for already built in previews.
+While I've beaten the "universal language" dead horse already (music, math) I do think language can serve as a method of allowing for interoperability so long as you restrict it enough - like programming languages and [shells](https://en.wikipedia.org/wiki/Unix_shell) do.

-Hundred Rabbits also often makes their applications speak amongst each other, usually over UDP, allowing for creative applications such as using their music sequencer, [ORCΛ](https://github.com/hundredrabbits/Orca) (as shown above) to control their vector act tool, [Dotgrid](https://github.com/hundredrabbits/Dotgrid) <a class="ptr">(6)</a> where you just send the same command you'd normally run, but over the network.
-Making these sort of languages of communication between applications that are meant to be human readable I think is an idea more software could stand to take to heart, and is the same reason why so many Linux users feel so at home in the terminal: text is used as a common way to exchange data quickly between programs and it does use a learned vocabulary of command commands, like any other language.

-{{< details "Huh?" >}}

-I realize I got very technical there, so let me explain.
-Imagine you have a program called `read`.
+If you don't have experience using a shell (Like Command Prompt or Bash) Imagine you have a program called `read`.
 All this program does it output the text of the file provided to the display, so you could run the command

 `read my_short_story.txt`